Applied to 300 Jobs: Why Nobody Called

 The mistake: My resume was beautifully designed.
 Custom layout, colour accents, creative formatting.
 It looked fantastic printed on paper.

-The reality: 75% of resumes are rejected by ATS before a human ever sees them (Harvard Business School, 2024).
+The reality: most ATS don't reject your resume, they rank it, and a poorly-parsed one sinks below where recruiters look.
 My creative formatting confused the parser.
 Keywords from the job description were buried in artistic layouts.

 The fix: I switched to a clean, single-column format.
 I added a "Key Skills" section that mirrored the language from job descriptions.
 I ran every version through an ATS checker.